javiervela/llm-information-extraction-workshop/04_cluster_execution/README.md

 ```

 # TODO put results on file. check resukrs other files like slurm out err and id and others. ollama servrr log

 ---

+## 📝 Module Recap

+- Connected to the **CESGA FinisTerrae III cluster** via SSH.
+- Cloned the repository, configured Ollama and Poetry storage, and loaded required modules.
+- Performed an interactive test run on a GPU node to verify LLM functionality.
+- Submitted batch jobs for automated LLM extraction and processing.
+- Learned how to monitor job outputs and server logs for troubleshooting.

+---